microsoft/FluidFramework/BREAKING.md

 The `wait()` methods on `ISharedMap` and `IDirectory` were deprecated in 0.55 and have now been removed.
 See the [deprecation notice](#wait-methods-deprecated-on-map-and-directory) for migration advice if you currently use these APIs.

+### Removed containerPath from DriverPreCheckInfo
+The `containerPath` property of `DriverPreCheckInfo` was deprecated and has now been removed.
+To replace its functionality, use `Loader.request()`.

 ## 0.55 Breaking changes
 - [`SharedObject` summary and GC API changes](#SharedObject-summary-and-GC-API-changes)